RPS Duet Prize for Young Instrumentalists

 The Prize is open to instrumentalists aged 18 and under who have achieved Grade 8 with distinction.
 If the applicant does not have Grade 8 distinction, both referees will need to verify that the applicant is of a comparable standard.
 Applicants may be studying their instrument through a music hub/service or at school (but NOT at a specialist music school) The Prize is only open to UK residents.

 An application form (see below) should be completed, and this and all other required materials should be submitted online via the link specified in the Terms and Conditions (see below).

 N.B.
 Completed applications are to be submitted by the music hub/service or school and not by the individual applicant.

 Successful applicants will be invited to a first audition lasting 15mins, including presentation time, in London on either Saturday 27 or Sunday 28 January 2018.

-Successful auditionees will be invited to perform a mixed programme totalling 35-40mins, including presentation time, in London on in early April 2018.
+Successful auditionees will be invited to perform a mixed programme totalling 35-40mins, including presentation time, in London on Wednesday 18 April 2018.

 Please read the Terms and Conditions carefully before applying.